-520 FvT designed the concept of the study, performed the analysis and created all figures.
-EA and EF provided the RACMO and CCLM data and helped improving the concept and analysis.
-FvT led the manuscript writing with input from all authors.
+Author contributions.
+FvT designed the concept of the study, performed the analysis and created all figures.
+EEA and EMF provided the RACMO and CCLM data and helped improve the concept and analysis.
+FvT led the paper writing with input from all authors.